kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

 The `AutofacServiceProviderFactory` is provided by the latest version of the `Autofac.Extensions.DependencyInjection` package.

-And this gets be used in the `Program.cs` like this:
+And this is used in the `Program.cs` like this:

 ~~~ csharp
 public class Program